 The 10 Best Games in the Casino

-There’s bound to be a lot of disagreement about what the 10 best games in the casino are.
-After all, different gamblers have different temperaments.
+There’s bound to be a lot of disagreement about what the best games in the casino are.
+After all, different gamblers have different preferences.
 I might enjoy playing blackjack because I count cards, while you might play slot machines because you don’t want to have to think about what you’re doing.

-But some games are just too good a deal to pass up, while others are really awful.
+But some casino games are just too good a deal to pass up, while others are really awful.
 Some games are boring for almost everyone.
 Some just have terrible odds.
 And some games qualify for this top list if you make certain bets but not if you make others.

 All that being said, don’t let anyone judge you based on what casino games you enjoy.
 I’m offering my opinions below, but yours might differ.
 Everyone has his or her own reason for gambling in a casino.

 At the end of the day, even the best games to play at casinos favor the house.
 How much of a favorite the house is doesn’t matter as much as you might think.
 After all, if you play a negative expectation game long enough, you’ll lose all your money.
 It doesn’t matter whether the game is on this list, or on my list of the worst casino games.

 There’s one important piece of advice I should offer before go any future.
 Whatever top casino games you choose to play, if you’re playing online then make sure you use safe and trusted gambling sites.
 These are currently our top-ranked online casinos, and they’re all reputable and highly recommended.

 Now, without further ado, here’s my list of the best casino games to play.
 The games are listed in no particular order.

 Not everyone likes blackjack, but many will argue it’s the best game to play at casinos.
 That said, I’m going to start off by listing some of the downsides to playing blackjack.
 I’ll get into the reasons why it’s on this “best of” list after I’ve admitted to the game’s flaws.